rackerlabs/support-how-to/content/cloud-servers/elliptic-curve-operations.md

 `openssl ec -in ecprivkey.pem -pubout -out ecpubkey.pem`

-As above. a DER encoded version can be created using "-outform DER" by using the following command:
+As above, a DER-encoded version can be created using "-outform DER" by using the following command:

 `openssl ec -in ecprivkey.pem -pubout -outform DER -out ecpubkey.der`